OSGConnect/connectbook/software-transfer-via-htcondor-or-http.md

 ## Distributing Applications Using Stash and HTTP

-This example is very similar to the one in Access Stash remotely from your job using HTTP.
+This example is very similar to the one in **Access Stash remotely from your job using HTTP** page.
 You will be preparing the input files for the job, including an executable, and transferring them via HTTP.
 When you are transferring an executable instead of data you have to pay attention because Web servers or commands like wget frequently change the file permissions and this can cause the job to fail.
 To make sure that your program is executable either set manually the permission on the transferred file (chmod +x filename) or transfer a tar bundle and uncompress it.

-Prepare the file bundle in your public html space (~/data/public):
+Prepare the file bundle in your public html space (`~/data/public`):

 	$ ls -al ~/data/public/
 	...